 In a city like Milwaukee, which has several professional sports teams for its size and more bars per capita than just about any city in the nation, drawing the line between bars and sports bars can be tricky.
 But we took a shot at it anyway and scooped up just a handful of the Brew City's best sports bars.
-(For more options during the Packers season in particular, click here as well.)
+Cheer on the Packers, Bucks, Brewers and beyond at some of these sporty spots.

 The 4th Base

 Though the atmosphere inside screams baseball and burgers, the chef prepares some incredible meals on a menu that changes daily; you can even view the featured meats and seafood of the day in the deli case.

 The atmosphere is great, especially for baseball, with signed baseballs on display, pennants, autographed pictures, newspaper clippings and plaques from many years back, signs and other memorabilia that crowds the walls.

 204 N. 76th St., (414) 475-0500

 At Brewski's Sports Club, there are multiple TV screens to cheer on your favorite sports team as you toss back a few drinks and indulge in daily food specials.

 6343 N. Green Bay Ave., (414) 797-0710

 While you definitely don't want to see any bricks coming from the Bucks, you will want to check out The Brick Pub and Grill in Glendale featuring tasty bar snacks and a cozy atmosphere along with more than a dozen televisions – including three outside on The Brick's patio – to keep tabs on Giannis and company.
 So no matter who you root for in basketball, this is a "Brick" we can all cheer.

 Brothers Bar & Grill